adolfomarver/ipcaster/README.md

 ## Platforms

-The code is written entirely in C++11 and can be build, at least, in the following platforms:
+The code is written in C++11 and can be build, at least, in the following platforms:

 * Linux on x86/x64
 * Raspbian on Raspberry PI 3 B+
 * Windows on x86/x64

+The project uses CMake to support cross-platform building.

 ## Usage